Skip to main content

 HP Pavilion

-HP’s Pavilion line offers laptops that fall into four main design categories: Clamshells (Pavilion), 2-in-1s (Pavilion x360), ultra-lightweight (Pavilion Aero), and gaming laptops (Pavilion Gaming).
+HP’s Pavilion line offers laptops that fall into four main design categories: clamshells (Pavilion), 2-in-1s (Pavilion x360), ultra-lightweight (Pavilion Aero), and gaming laptops (Pavilion Gaming).
+Although HP used to have a dedicated gaming design, it’s not as prominent today.
+For gaming, you’re better off focusing on HP’s Omen or Victus lines.

 Pavilion

-The standard Pavilion clamshell laptops come in three size options: 13, 14, and 15 inches.
-In terms of processors, you’ll find both Intel Core and AMD Ryzen options.
-You’ll also find FHD and HD displays, IPS displays, up to 1TB of solid-state drive (SSD) storage, backlit keyboards, keyboard with numeric keypads (on the 15-inch models), HD webcams, dual array mics, dual speakers, microSD card readers, and selections of ports that include USB-C, USB-A, and HDMI 2.0.
+The standard Pavilion clamshell laptops come in three size options: 14, 15, and 16 inches.
+In terms of processors, you’ll find both Intel 13th-generation and AMD Ryzen 7000 options.
+You’ll also find FHD 2.8K displays, IPS displays, up to 1TB of solid-state drive (SSD) storage, backlit keyboards, keyboard with numeric keypads (on the larger models), HD webcams, dual array mics, dual speakers, microSD card readers, and a selection of ports that include USB-C, USB-A, and HDMI 2.1.
 None of the Pavilion clamshells have Thunderbolt ports.
-These Pavilions also have displays with three-sided narrow bezels and fingerprint readers.
-The fingerprint readers are only available on a few models, though, unlike the Envy line.
+These Pavilions also have displays with three-sided narrow bezels.
+Fingerprint readers are only available on a few models, unlike the Envy line.

 The Pavilion clamshells aren’t the lightest laptops the Pavilion line has to offer, but they’re not heavyweights, either.
-You can expect a weight range of 2.74 pounds to 3.86 pounds.
+You can expect a weight range of 3 and 4 pounds.

 Pavilion x360

 Some of the x360 configurations have backlit keyboards, and some do not.
 Others have backlit keyboards and numerical keypads.
 Like the Pavilion clamshells, the Pavilion x360s also don’t have many models with fingerprint readers.
-These laptops are also mid-range when it comes to their weights — you expect them to weigh anywhere from 2.67 pounds to 4.39 pounds, depending on the size and configuration you pick.
+These laptops are also midrange when it comes to their weight, which is around 3.5 pounds.

 Pavilion Aero